phyletica/phyletica.github.io/teaching/s4b/project/index.md

-        -   E.g., one common weakness of large genomic pipelines is that we often "fly blind" by running a bunch of steps on our data without knowing if our data along the way remains biologically meaningful.
+        -   E.g., one common weakness of large genomic pipelines is that we often "fly blind" by running a bunch of steps on our data without knowing if, along the way, our data remain biologically meaningful.
             Are there some critical check points in the pipeline, where a script that summarizes the state of the data could be informative?

     -   It's fine if your project ends up being one or a few "helper" scripts that augment a larger pipeline.

--   Try to make your scripts flexible/general, so you and others can reuse them in the future for other, similar pipelines.
+-   Try to make your scripts flexible and general, so you and others can reuse them in the future for other, similar pipelines.

 # Logistics